FindMySchool LogoFindMySchool

 Mixed pupil intake, diverse destinations.
 This is an asset and a reality.
 The college values young people who are not destined for university, placing genuine emphasis on apprenticeships, employment, and further education.
 If your family is university-focused, be aware that only 22% of recent leavers progressed to higher education.
 Alternative provision may serve you better.

 Torpoint Community College is an inclusive, warm community school serving a genuinely mixed catchment with energy and genuine care.
-The college excels at building confidence, fostering belonging, and offering rich enrichment through drama, sport, outdoor learning, and specialist Holocaust education.
+The college excels at building confidence, promote belonging, and offering rich enrichment through drama, sport, outdoor learning, and specialist Holocaust education.
 Teaching is broadly competent, behaviour is calm, and safeguarding is effective.
 The school is honest about its moderate academic performance and transparent about its pathways, valuing apprenticeships and employment equally with university progression.

 Best suited to families in the Torpoint and Rame Peninsula area (or those willing to travel from Plymouth) who value inclusive culture, extended enrichment, and personalised support over raw academic ranking.
 The college works best for young people who are resilient, ready to belong to a community, and able to engage with both academic and vocational pathways.
 Strong sixth form candidates should visit to confirm the post-16 environment meets their needs.
 If you are seeking a school that transforms lives through relationships and opportunity rather than pushing relentlessly toward exam performance, Torpoint merits serious consideration.